averycheng-Hulab/iCDC/bulk/README.md

 # Bulk RNA-seq Analysis

-This directory contains all scripts used for the bulk RNA-seq workflows in this project,  in vitro cell (T/DC) bulk datasets and whole-heart bulk RNA-seq analysis.
+This directory contains all scripts used for the bulk RNA-seq workflows in this project,  in vitro cell (T/DC) bulk datasets and Heart tissue bulk RNA-seq analysis.

 All analyses follow a unified GO/KEGG enrichment framework and use shared utilities for Mus musculus functional annotation.

-### Bulk workflow (DEG sources)
+Note:

-- **bulk_1-2 (in vitro cells):** Differential expression results were obtained from the sequencing provider’s DESeq2 standardized reporting pipeline (downloaded DEG tables).
+- bulk_1-2 (in vitro cells): Differential expression results were obtained from the sequencing provider’s DESeq2 standardized reporting pipeline (downloaded DEG tables).
 This repository reproduces the downstream analyses starting from these DEG tables.
-- **bulk_3 (heart tissue):** DEGs were generated in-house by running DESeq2 from count matrices, followed by the same downstream framework.
+- bulk_3 (heart tissue): DEGs were generated in-house by running DESeq2 from count matrices, followed by the same downstream framework.

 ---